dfinity/sns-kongswap-adaptor/DEX.md

 $L^2 = reserve_0 * reserve_1$

 This formula is know as *Constant Product Invariant*.
-When trading liquidty remains unchanged:
+When trading, the liquidity remains unchanged:

 $reserve_0 * reserve_1 = (reserve_0 + amount_0) * (reserve_1 - amount_1)$